 This addendum applies to purchases that will be paid for in whole or in part with funds obtained from the federal government.
-The provisions below are required, and the language is not negotiable.
-If any provision below conflicts with the State's terms and conditions, including any attachments, schedules, or exhibits to the State's Contract, the provisions below take priority to the extent a provision is required by federal law; otherwise, the order of precedence set forth in the Contract applies.
+If any provision below is not required by federal law for this Contract, then it does not apply and must be disregarded.
+If any provision below is required to be included in this Contract by federal law, then the applicable provision applies, and the language is not negotiable.
+If any provision below conflicts with the State's terms and conditions, including any attachments, schedules, or exhibits to this Contract, the provisions below take priority to the extent a provision is required by federal law; otherwise, the order of precedence set forth in the Contract applies.
+Further, Contractor agrees to, through a Contract Change Notice, append or modify specific federal provisions to this Contract, if reasonably necessary to keep the State and Contractor in compliance with federal funding requirements, and comply with the terms set forth therein.
 Hyperlinks are provided for convenience only; broken hyperlinks will not relieve Contractor from compliance with the law.

-1. Equal Employment Opportunity
+A. Equal Employment Opportunity

-If this Contract is a "federally assisted construction contract" as defined in 41 CFR Part 60-1.3, and except as otherwise may be provided under 41 CFR Part 60, then during performance of this Contract, the Contractor agrees asfollows:
+This Contract is not a "federally assisted construction contract" as defined in 41 CFR Part 60-1.3.